Sunday Morning Worship Gathering

 - We sing songs as a response to (or anticipation for) each reading.

-- The Apostles’ Creed.
-Following the sermon, we recite this ancient statement of our faith.
+- The Apostles’ or Nicene Creed.
+Following the sermon, we recite an ancient statement of our faith.
+(Sometimes we recite other “credal statements” that are based on the ancient creeds.)

 - Prayer.
 We respond to the hearing of the word with prayer with includes the praying of a Psalm, silence, prayers of the people (we ask for people to speak a request and the congregation responds by saying, “Lord, hear our prayer”), a prayer of confession, and a statement of forgiveness.